JC-Chen1/JC-Chen1.github.io/_pages/about.md

 Welcome!

+I am an incoming PhD student at the University of Toronto.
 I am currently a senior undergrad student in the School of Computer Science and Technology, South China University of Technology.
 I am honored to be advised by [Prof. Yue-Jiao Gong](https://scholar.google.com/citations?user=Mi0Zu3IAAAAJ), and fortunate to work closely with [Zeyuan Ma](https://scholar.google.com/citations?user=Jcy8wPgAAAAJ&hl=en) and Hongshu Guo.
 We co-founded [MetaEvo](https://metaevo.github.io/) research team aiming to make further exploration in Meta-Black-Box optimization.

 I was an [SURF](https://www.sfp.caltech.edu/undergraduate-research/programs/surf) fellow in [Computing + Mathematical Sciences (CMS)](https://www.cms.caltech.edu/) Department at Caltech, where I am honored to be advised by [Prof. Yisong Yue](http://www.yisongyue.com/) and [Dr. Kaiyu Yang](https://yangky11.github.io/) and work on AI4Math research project.